Subject Requirements

 • It is compulsory to take at least one Home Language and one First Additional Language.

-• The same language may not be taken as a First Additional Language.
+• The same language may not be taken as a Home Language and First Additional Language.
+You may, however, opt to take two (different) Home Languages.

 • SACAI may approve the online assessment of oral components via Zoom from year to year, but this cannot be guaranteed.
 If approval is granted, strict regulations apply.
 Please send an email to info@impaq.co.za before conducting any assessment via Zoom.